anastasia-yurgel/helion-hello-world-java/README.md

 # Hello World Java

-Anastasia is editing this file again to test cicd java maven support

 This is a very simple Servlet-based Java webapp.

 New users should check out the resources available at [HP Helion Docs](http://docs.hpcloud.com/helion/devplatform/workbook/helloworld/java/).